 At the beginning of IV.5, however, there is another change of direction.
 Boethius the character is allowed to put forward the obvious, common-sense objections to the position Philosophy has been taking: ‘which wise man’, he asks, ‘would prefer to be a penniless, disgraced exile rather than stay in his own city and lead there a flourishing life, mighty in wealth, revered in honour and strong in power?’
 Philosophy answers by abandoning completely the explanation developed from III.11 onwards, which presented God as a non-intervening final cause, and offers instead a view of God as the efficient cause of all things.
 Divine providence is the unified view in God's mind of the course of events which, unfolded in time, is called ‘fate’, and everything which takes place on earth is part of God's providence.
 Philosophy's change of direction might seem at first to make Boethius's common-sense objection even harder to answer, but in fact it is easy enough for her to explain that apparently unjust rewards and punishments on earth always serve a good, though to us hidden, purpose: for instance, exercising good people to increase their virtue, helping the wicked to repent or, alternatively, letting them bring themselves to ruin.
 A less tractable problem raised by Philosophy's new approach is that it seems to imply that the human will is causally determined.
 Unlike many modern philosophers, Boethius did not believe that the will can remain free, in the sense needed for attribution of moral responsibility, if it is determined causally.
 Moreover, Philosophy insists that the causal chain of providence, as worked out in fate, embraces all that happens.
 In V.1, when Boethius asks about chance, Philosophy explains that events are said to happen by chance when they are the result of a chain of causes which is unintended or unexpected, as when someone is digging in a field for vegetables and finds a buried treasure.
 Philosophy's solution is to argue (V.2) that rational acts of volition, unlike all external events, do not themselves belong to the causal chain of fate.
 This freedom, however, is enjoyed only by ‘the divine and supernal substances’ and by human beings engaged in the contemplation of God.
 It is reduced and lost as humans give their attentions to worldly things and allow themselves to be swayed by the passions.

-In V.3, however, the character Boethius puts forward an argument, based on God's foreknowledge of future events, which threatens to show that even mental acts of willing are determined and so (as Boethius the author believed) unfree.
-He proposes the argument in two formulations:
+In V.3, however, the character Boethius puts forward an argument, based on God's foreknowledge of future events, which threatens to show that even mental acts of willing are necessary and so (as Boethius the author believed) unfree.
+He argues that:

 Since it is accepted that God is omniscient, and that this implies that he knows what every future event—including mental events such as volitions—will be, (7) and (8) each seem to rule out any sort of freedom of the will requisite for attributing moral responsibility: a consequence the disastrous implications of which Boethius the character vividly describes.

 The first point which needs to be settled is what, precisely, is the problem which Boethius the character proposes?
-The reasoning behind (7) seems to be of the following form:
+One way of reading this discussion is that the argument here is in fact fallacious.
+According to this interpretation, the reasoning behind (7) seems to be of the following form: